 Pepsi is in the process of revamping their logos for their major beverage brands to struggle back from drooping sales.
 It's interesting to consider that a redesign, or refreshed color scheme, could encourage people to chose their drinks over competition's.

 No official pictures to post as of this posting, but we've got this rendering as a teaser.
 The new logos will loosely form a series of smiles.
-A “smile” will characterize brand Pepsi, while a “grin” is used for Diet Pepsi and a “laugh” is used for Pepsi Max (s0urce) What do you think?
-An improvement, or big mistake?
+A “smile” will characterize brand Pepsi, while a “grin” is used for Diet Pepsi and a “laugh” is used for Pepsi Max (

 When Canada Dry’s sugar–free ginger ale can was changed from red to green and white, sales went up more than 25%.
-The red can had evidently sent a misleading cola message to consumers. (source)
+The red can had evidently sent a misleading cola message to consumers. (

 M&M's wanted to roll out a transformation of their M&M's brand, so instead of quietly making the change, they turned it into a major promotional opportunity, calling it the "Great Color Quest".